 At average contractor call volumes, missing 70% of calls means losing $16,800-$252,000 annually in quote requests, appointments, and emergency jobs you never knew about.

-AI receptionist apps answer every call in under 10 seconds, route emergencies to your phone, book appointments directly into your calendar, and cost less than one employee lunch per day.
+The best AI receptionist apps now resolve 90-95% of calls without human intervention, answer in under 5 seconds, and maintain 99% positive caller sentiment — measured across 1,446,980 real business calls.
+They route emergencies to your phone, book appointments directly into your calendar, and cost less than one employee lunch per day.

 In this guide, we compare 9 AI receptionists for small businesses in 2026—honest pros, cons, and pricing for each.